 It comes from a sign on the Golden Gate Bridge that, until recently, said "Slow to 45 mph – Double Fine Zone."
 I ingeniously selected the name Double Fine so that when people drove over the bridge they would see the name "Double Fine" and think, not just that we had purchased ad space on what must be the most expensive billboard in California, but that we owned the city and all of San Francisco had been declared to be a "Double Fine Zone."
 I believe it did work for many years, confounding and intimidating our many, many foes.
 But for absolutely no good reason, the old sign is now flashing the less awe-inspiring message, "Speed limit 45 mph – Auto toll $5."
 I mean, how are you supposed to name a game company after that?
 Don't people even think these things through?

-Are you guys making a sequel to Psychonauts or Brütal Legend?
+Are you guys making sequels to Psychonauts or Brütal Legend or any other games?

 Not right now, but we'd love to someday.
 If anyone out there has a few million dollars burning a hole in their pocket, and would like to help us make an excellent sequel, please let us know!

 Didn’t that Notch guy say he would pay for Psychonauts 2?
 Why aren’t you making it yet?
 Where’s Psychonauts 2?

 Hey.
 We would love to make Psychonauts 2.
 Love to.
 And yes, Notch implied he might be willing to help out.
 But funding a game as big as Psychonauts involves a lot of complexity and millions of dollars, so it’s going to take some figuring out.
 And maybe a couple other friendly investors.
 Plus, Tim is kind of busy with that whole Kickstarter thing right now.
 But I'm sure he's thinking about it every day.

 How about a sequel to Grim Fandango, or Full Throttle, or Day of the Tentacle?